nabilbenmerad/RadarNet/README.md

 ## Introduction
-RadarNet implements of a Convolutional-Deconvolutional Neural Network (CDNN) to short-term precipitation forecasting.
+RadarNet implements a Convolutional-Deconvolutional Neural Network (CDNN) to short-term precipitation forecasting.
 The architecture also provides an estimation of the advection field by using optical flow.

 RadarNet is intended to rapid implementation and testing of Deep Learning architectures to Climate Research.
 Please refer to documentation for more information.